-The school year 2021/2022 will see the first full cohort of Junior Cycle students complete all new specifications in the Junior Cycle reform.
-This will mean full implementation of all new subject specifications.
+All subjects are now following new Junior Cycle "specifications".
 These specifications (formerly known as syllabi), set out expectations for students and through a series of learning outcomes 'describe the knowledge, understanding, skills and values students should be able to demonstrate after a period of learning' (Dept. of Ed., 2015, p10).
-This shift to learning-outcomes-based
+This shift to learning-outcomes-based specification is perhaps one of the most significant changes at classroom level.

 Student assessment practices at this level have changed.
 Heretofore, student achievement at Junior Cycle level was measured primarily by how they performed in a final state exam in June.
 The reformed Junior Cycle has transformed all of this.
 It promotes formative assessment practice in classrooms, providing vital feedback on where the student is in their learning, where they need to go, and most importantly how to get there.
 Junior Cycle embraces a dual approach to assessment that supports student learning over the three years of Junior Cycle, and also measures achievement at the end of the three years.
-While final exams still exist, albeit in a changed format, they are now complemented by structured Classroom-based Assessments (CBAs) and Assessment Tasks.
+While final exams still exist, albeit in a changed format, they are now complemented by structured iPads for Learning

+Classroom-based Assessments (CBAs) and Assessment Tasks.